A Conversation About Children and Education

 The scholar found that, for Americans, learning is expected to have practical outcomes such as improving one’s job prospects and earning more money.
 These are real advantages, but one’s motivation to attain them tends to be much more cognitive than deeply emotional.
 Learning is approached as a task with a beginning, a lengthy middle, and an end.

-From a perspective of someone in East Asia, what is the main purpose of learning at school?
+From the perspective of someone in the study area, what is the main purpose of learning at school?

-Most Americans regard school learning as likely to lead to personally beneficial practical outcomes.
-Most people in East Asia regard school learning similarly – but that is not its main purpose.
-For them, academic learning is assumed to increase their virtue in terms of, first, the usefulness of their contributions to their most important ingroups, and second, the increased honor and respect – “face” – their learning attainments bring to their family.

 To whom would you recommend this book?